andreylima/SOLID/open-closed-principle+strategy-pattern.md

   }
 ```

-Here we don't need to be super smart to notice that every time I have one more Auto in my business rules, I will have to change this function.
+Here we don't need to be super smart to notice that every time I have one more Auto category in my business rules, I will have to change this function.
 Other problem is, if the moto class changes the name of the function, it will surely break the code.
-Also, this code is very coupled, it means that every time I instantiate I will be creating a strong coupling level.
+Also, this code is very coupled, it means that every time I instantiate it will be creating a strong coupling level.

 Now let's refactor the code using the Open Closed principle and Strategy pattern:

-Firts of all we need to create and Interface, so all the Autos will have to follow the same contract.
+Firts of all we need to create an Interface, so all the Autos categories will have to follow the same contract.

 ```
 <?php